sarah-thomens/reactnd-project-myreads-starter/README.md

 # MyReads Project

+### By: Sarah Thomens

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This project uses the starter template for the final assessment project for Udacity's React Fundamentals course.
+The CSS and HTML markup was provided as a starting point, but without any of the React code.
+All React code was written by Sarah Thomens.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR

-To get started developing right away:
+## How to Install and Run Project

+To install and run this project:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Requirements Checklist
+* Main Page
+	- [ ] Shows three different shelves - currently reading, want to read, and read
+	- [ ] Links to Search Page
+* Search Page
+	- [ ] Has text input that brings up books that match the query
+	- [ ] Books that come up should have control to change bookshelves
+	- [ ] Has a link to the root URL (`/`)
+	- [ ] New book selections on search page should show up on main page
+	- [ ] Invalid queries are handled
+	- [ ] Prior search results are not shown
+	- [ ] Search works correctly when a book does not have a thumbnail or author
+	- [ ] User is able to search for multiple word queries
+* Books
+	- [ ] Each book has a control to change what shelf it is on
+	- [ ] Default value should be the current shelf the book is on or 'none' if not on a shelf
+	- [ ] Book moves to new shelf immediately when changed
+	- [ ] Book should have same state on main page and on search page
+* Misc
+	- [ ] Include a README file with instructions for installing and launching
+	- [ ] Project code handles state management appropriately

 ## What You're Getting
 ```bash